Rhinoplasty Los Angeles and Beverly Hills, CA

 What Makes The Results of Dr. Kenneth Hughes Better Than The Rest?

 Dr. Hughes does not produce pinched tips or collapsed noses or noses with visible tip grafts.
-In addition, Dr. Hughes in Los Angeles has special fellowship training at Harvard University that allows him to not only produce the cosmetic result you desire, but also prevent postoperative breathing problems.
+In addition, Dr. Hughes has special fellowship training from Beth Israel Deaconess and Harvard Medical School that allows him to not only produce the cosmetic result you desire, but also prevent postoperative breathing problems.
 Being adept at correcting both cosmetic and functional components of septoplasty and rhinoplasty, Dr. Hughes has the expertise that few possess.

 Dr. Hughes has expertise in both primary (first time) rhinoplasty or revision rhinoplasty (secondary, tertiary) and can improve your nose after previous surgery or trauma.
-Even if you were not satisfied with your first surgery by another surgeon, do not despair.
-Dr. Hughes has a solution for you.
+Even if you were not satisfied with your first surgery by another surgeon, Dr. Hughes has a solution for you.
 About 25% of Dr. Hughes’s rhinoplasties each year are revisions of rhinoplasties done elsewhere.

 Much discussion these days is given to ethnic rhinoplasty.
 Dr. Hughes operates on people of all ethnic categories – Caucasian, Latin (Hispanic), African American, and Asian among others.
 Although each ethnicity may have features that are more prevalent, the individual and the goals of that individual and not the ethnic group are what really matters in the evaluation for rhinoplasty and for the rhinoplasty goals of that individual and, ultimately, the results.

 Each patient is assessed as an individual, and plans are made for an operation that is tailored to achieve the goals of that patient.

 Whether you need your tip reduced or rotated upward, your hump reduced, your bridge elevated, or your whole nose made smaller, Dr. Hughes can tailor your nose surgery to your individual needs and tastes.
 With minimal downtime with this scarless approach, your time for rhinoplasty in Los Angeles or Beverly Hills at Hughes Plastic Surgery is now.

 Dr. Kenneth Hughes Before and After Photo Galleries for Rhinoplasty Los Angeles